willfox99/Karel_11/README.md

 Karel starter code and resources for the Lab11 assignment.

+Your finished project should look similar to this sample solution: <in progress>

 Instructions:
 * Use the FORK button to create a copy of this code under your personal Github account
 * Clone that copy from your personal Github account onto your computer